christinerosquist/sentry-katacoda/sentry-tutorial/step2.md

 ![alt_text](https://imgur.com/WwgGmvX.png "Sentry DSN")

 DSN is a value that stands for Data Source Name.
 It looks a lot like a standard URL, but it’s actually just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.
-You can see your DNS value on the page Client Keys.
+You can see your DSN value on the page Client Keys.
 Below is an example of how it should look.
 The text that is marked in yellow represents the `KEY` and the `PROJECT` value that you will need, but you should use the ones that are shown at your own Profile.

 ![alt_text](https://imgur.com/kAC7kwd.png "Sentry DSN")